Wendy Grose Obituary - Wytheville, VA | Legacy Pro

 She was preceded in death by her brother, Harty Harms of Michigan and her parents, Hartwig and Elsie Harms of Naples, Florida.

-She is survived by her loving husband of 18 years, Bill Grose of Wytheville, Va.; her sister, Christine and husband, Richard Paganes of Naples, Florida; her brother, Mark Harms of Naples, Florida; and numerous nieces, nephews, and great-nieces and nephews.
+She is survived by her loving husband of eighteen years, Bill Grose of Wytheville, Va.; her sister, Christine and husband, Richard Paganes of Naples, Florida; her brother, Mark Harms of Naples, Florida; and numerous nieces, nephews, and great nieces and nephews.

 A memorial service will be held at 1 p.m. on Saturday, October 31, 2020, at St. Paul United Methodist Church, 330 Church St, Wytheville, VA 24382.
 A brief outdoor reception will follow at Franklin St. House adjacent to the church.